gchure/phd/docs/src/chapter_08/section_05_carbon_inference.md

 ## Parameter Estimation of DNA Binding Energies and Comparison Across Carbon Source

-In the main text, we conclude that the biophysical parameters defining the fold-change input-output function are unperturbed between different carbon sources.
+In Chapter 4, we conclude that the biophysical parameters defining the fold-change input-output function are unperturbed between different carbon sources.
 This conclusion is reached primarily by comparing how well the fold-change and the free energy shift $\Delta F$ is predicted